Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: Micellar casein (native, undenatured form - clots in stomach for slow 5-7 hour amino acid release), Calcium caseinate (processed form, faster digesting than micellar, cheaper - partially defeats casein's purpose)

-The research-supported use case is 25-40g of casein protein consumed 30-60 minutes before sleep.
-The Res et al. 2012 study used 40g, and the Snijders et al. 2015 trial used 27.5g - both showed benefit.
-Mix with cold water or milk.
-Casein thickens significantly more than whey, especially if left to sit, and can be mixed into a pudding-like consistency with less liquid.
-It can also be used as a meal replacement or between-meal snack when you want sustained amino acid delivery.
-Do not use casein as your immediate post-workout protein - whey or a fast-digesting protein is better for that purpose due to faster amino acid delivery and higher leucine content.
-Micellar casein is the preferred form for the slow-release effect; calcium caseinate digests faster and partially negates the advantage.
+The use case the research actually supports is 25-40g of casein 30-60 minutes before sleep.
+The Res et al. 2012 study used 40g and the Snijders et al. 2015 trial used 27.5g, and both saw a benefit, so anywhere in that band works.
+Mix it with cold water or milk.
+Casein thickens up far more than whey - especially if it sits - so if you want a pudding-like texture, use less liquid; if you want it drinkable, add more.
+It also works as a meal replacement or a between-meal snack when you want a slow, steady amino acid drip.
+The one time not to reach for it is right after a workout: there, whey or another fast protein is better, because it delivers amino acids faster and carries more leucine.
+And keep buying micellar casein for the slow-release effect - calcium caseinate digests faster and gives that advantage back.

 Who Should Take Casein Protein?